 With all this in mind, it’s natural that Google Maps would be one of the first ports of call for businesses looking to invest in indoor maps.
 In this post, we’ll examine everything you need to know about Google Maps’ indoor functionality - how it works, what it’s capable of, and what its limitations when it comes to modern indoor positioning and navigation systems are.

 How do indoor maps in Google Maps work?

-As anyone who has previously used indoor maps within Google Maps will know, only a limited number of buildings have indoor maps.
+As anyone who has previously tried to use Google Maps in an indoor environment will know, only a limited number of buildings have indoor maps.
 This is because, unlike the world map that Google is constantly working to keep updated, indoor maps operate more like the local business listings you see frequently on the Maps interface.

 While every business has the ability to submit their floor plans, Google’s own documentation makes it clear that the areas they’re most interested in presenting indoor maps for are large venues that see a lot of foot traffic - buildings that a user is most likely to want and need a map for when inside.
 Google specifies venues such as transportation hubs (particularly airports), shopping malls, and stadiums as ideal use cases for their indoor maps.

 Once a business has submitted their floor plans, Google is able to convert these plans into a large-scale indoor map, with key points of interest included.
 Users are also able to toggle which floor or level they’re looking at.

 - Locate the building you wish to view the indoor maps of in Google Maps (n.b. this building must have submitted maps to Google and been deemed eligible for indoor maps in the process outline in the previous section)